Eric Klinenberg

 Eric M. Klinenberg (born 1970) is an American sociologist and a scholar of urban studies, culture, and media.

 He is currently Helen Gould Shepard Professor in Social Science and Director of the Institute for Public Knowledge at New York University.

 Klinenberg is best known for his contributions as a public sociologist.

-Biography
+Life

-Klinenberg was born in Chicago to a family of Czech-Jewish origin.
+Eric Klinenberg was born in Chicago to a family of Czech-Jewish origin.
 He attended the Francis W. Parker School and later earned a Bachelor of Arts degree from Brown University (1993), followed by a master's degree (1997) and PhD (2000) from the University of California, Berkeley.

 He is currently Professor of Sociology, Public Policy, and Media, Culture, and Communication at New York University.

-In 2012, Klinenberg became the director of the Institute for Public Knowledge at New York University.
+In 2012, Klinenberg became director of the Institute for Public Knowledge at New York University.

 In 2013, he was appointed research director of the Rebuild by Design competition.